Cameron Woods

 Overview

 Cameron Woods with the adjacent Hopkinton Town Forest is one of the largest contiguous conservation areas in Hopkinton, containing over 250 acres of wooded land.
-The area has over four miles of trails that meander past old growth trees, streams, and rock outcroppings.
-In winter and early spring you can find some beautiful frozen cascades coming off the rocks, and it is a great place for snowshoeing and advanced cross country skiing.
+The area has over 5 miles of trails that meander past old growth trees, streams, ravines, cliffs and rock outcroppings.
+In winter and early spring you can find some beautiful frozen cascades coming off the rocks (see Icicle Rock on map), and it is a great place for snowshoeing and advanced cross country skiing.

 Be aware that hunting is allowed on this property, as well as the adjacent Town Forest.
 So it is wise to wear orange during hunting season, especially if venturing off trail.
 Hunting is not permitted on Sundays.
 The property entrances signs at Whisper Way and Sylvan Way prohibit hunting for the first few hundred feet, until the Cameron Woods sign that allows it.